Oron people: Education

 Oron people were among the earliest to encounter Western education in West Africa.
 This is most evident in the establishment of the Hope Waddell Training Institute, Calabar in 1895 and the Methodist Boys' High School, Oron in 1905.
 These schools are two of the oldest in the history of Nigeria and attracted students from all over Western and Central Africa.
-Oron Nation also has the availability of the prestigious Maritime Academy of Nigeria which is soon to become a Maritime University located at Oron Town which was first established in 1977 as Nautical College, with thousands of Government and Private Secondary with primary schools built among Oron Nation.
+Oron Nation also has the availability of the prestigious Maritime Academy of Nigeria, which is soon to become a Maritime University located at Oron Town: it was first established in 1977 as Nautical College, with thousands of Government and Private Secondary with primary schools built among Oron Nation.

 Politics

-With a well formidable socio-cultural group called the Oron Union founded in 1925, the Oron people became one of the most formidable and vocal groups in the South-South region of Nigeria, hence one of the three political forces in the present day Akwa Ibom State.
+With a socio-cultural group called the Oron Union founded in 1925, the Oron people became one of the most formidable and vocal groups in the South-South region of Nigeria, hence one of the three political forces in the present day Akwa Ibom State.

-Oron became a Division in August 1970 and in 1976, was made a local government area.
+Oron became a Division in August 1970, and in 1976 was made a local government area.
 However, following the local government creation exercise of the federal government in 1989, Oron was split into 3 Local Government Areas of Mbo, Oron and Okobo.
 Again in September 1991, Urue Offong/Oruko Local Government Area was carved out of Oron Local Government Area.
-Finally in December 1996, Udung Uko Local Government Area was further carved out of Oron.
+Finally, in December 1996, Udung Uko Local Government Area was further carved out of Oron.

-Recently with the call for 1999 Constitutionl Review, The Oron people have requested for the 5 Local Government Areas to be renamed using Oron as the common taxonomy.
-In the memorandum submitted to the National Assembly on behalf of Oron people by the Oron Union, Oron Think Tank and the Udung Uko Union in September 2020 and as presented in Port Harcourt (at Dr Obiwali Conference Centre) on 27–28 May 2021 before the Ad hoc senate Committee and on 1 and 2 June 2021 in Uyo (Ibom Hall), IBB Way, Oron people want Oron Central to replace Oron LGA, Okobo LGA to be known as Oron North LGA, Urue Offong/Oruko LGA to be called Oron West LGA, Udung Uko LGA to be renamed Oron East LGA and Mbo LGA to be recognised as Oron South LGA.
+Recently, with the call for 1999 Constitutional Review, The Oron people have requested for the 5 Local Government Areas to be renamed using Oron as the common taxonomy.
+In the memorandum submitted to the National Assembly on behalf of Oron people by the Oron Union, Oron Think Tank and the Udung Uko Union in September 2020, and as presented in Port Harcourt (at Dr Obiwali Conference Centre) on 27–28 May, 2021 before the Ad hoc senate Committee, and on 1-2 June, 2021 in Uyo (Ibom Hall), IBB Way, Oron people want Oron Central to replace Oron LGA, Okobo LGA to be known as Oron North LGA, Urue Offong/Oruko LGA to be called Oron West LGA, Udung Uko LGA to be renamed Oron East LGA, and Mbo LGA to be recognised as Oron South LGA.

-As part of the restructuring, the Oron people in each of those Memos also requested that the three Local governments created in 1983 but later dissolved be restored and there should recreated and recognised as Oron North East w to be carved out of the present Okobo (Oron North) LGA ith headquarter at Utiemukoko, Oron South with headquarters in Oruko to be carved out of Urue Offong Oruko (Oron West) LGA and Oron South South to be carved out of Mbo (Oron South) LGA with headquarter at Odu-Ebughu.
+As part of the restructuring, the Oron people in each of those Memos also requested that the three Local governments created in 1983 but later dissolved be restored, and there should recreated and recognised as Oron North East w to be carved out of the present Okobo (Oron North) LGA ith headquarter at Utiemukoko, Oron South with headquarters in Oruko to be carved out of Urue Offong Oruko (Oron West) LGA, and Oron South South to be carved out of Mbo (Oron South) LGA with headquarter at Odu-Ebughu.